-Monitoring Single page applications
+Monitoring Single Page Applications

 Another part of monitoring SPAs are AJAX requests, let’s read more about them below.

-Tracking AJAX calls / requests
+Tracking AJAX Calls/Requests

 You should be able to create alerts for yourself based on the Apdex score and page load times.
 Any RUM solution should include this alerting feature as it’s detrimental in order to troubleshoot a poor Apdex score, page-load time and more.

-There are many popular RUM tools that help with sessionization such as Inspeclet, HotJar, and many others.
+There are many popular RUM tools that help with sessionization such as Inspectlet, HotJar, and many others.
 However, tracking a part of that user session or only the user session does not give you the insights you need in order to understand what is impacting your users’ digital experience.

 Whenever developers release a new version of their website or webapp, they should be able to notify their RUM solution, possibly by sending a specific type of “release event”, and upload source maps for that particular release.
 Tracking release events allow you to understand if there is a new release affecting your end-users’ experience.

 If your visitors are experiencing slow page-load or HTTP requests performance it can be caused by the network, DNS servers, redirects, application performance, etc.